-Northwestern University, Medill School of Journalism
+1. Northwestern University, Medill School of Journalism

 Northwestern currently hosts its Content Strategy for Professionals certificate program on Coursera.
-All the courses can be taken (aka “audited”) for free, but to receive grades and take tests, it costs $50/month for the courses.
+All the courses can be taken (aka “audited”) for free, but to receive grades and take tests, it costs ~$50/month for the courses.
 In most cases, it may cost additional tuition to receive an actual certificate from Northwestern.

-Columbia Journalism School
+2. Columbia Journalism School

 Columbia is another prestigious university that offers continuing education courses in media.
 They focus mainly on reporting, with in-person courses available in tracks like leadership, data, and investigative reporting, all of which focus on journalism.
 However, with the rise of journalists going into content marketing, taking a few in-depth courses on journalism isn’t such a bad idea.